secretflow/spu/docs/development/design_device.rst

 ======================

 .. warning::
    This is a design draft for using SPU from SecretFlow, not an accurate document for SPU itself.
-It could be treated as a reference to integrate SPU from other system.
+It could be treated as a reference to integrate SPU from other systems.

 Overview
 --------

-This document discusses the trust chain design under an universal device concept.
+This document discusses the design of a trust chain under the general device concept.

 Concept
 -------

-**Device**, a virtual concept which can evaluate a piece of code, normally a specific device provides some specific ability, i.e. CPU is a device for general computation, GPU is a device for parallel computation, HE/MPC evaluator are devices for security computation.
+**Device**, a virtual concept which can evaluate a piece of code, normally a specific device provides some specific abilities, i.e. CPU is a device for general computation, GPU is a device for parallel computation, HE/MPC evaluator are devices for security computation.
 Formally, a device is a set of ops :math:`\left \{  OP_{i} \right \}`.

 - *DeviceObject* an object which could be operated by the device, formally, it's a set of data :math:`\left \{  D_{i} \right \}`.
 - *Consistency property* is `if type(Di) == type(Dj) and OP works for Di, it also works for Dj`